Julie Underwood: Biography

-Underwood served on the faculty of the Department of Educational Administration (now Educational Leadership and Policy Analysis) at UW-Madison from 1986 to 1995.
+Underwood served on the faculty of the Department of Educational Administration (now Educational Leadership and Policy Analysis) at University of Wisconsin–Madison from 1986 to 1995.
 There in 1994, she received the Emil H. Steiger Award for Excellence in Teaching.
-She then left Madison, Wisconsin to serve as dean of Miami University's School of Education and Allied Professions (now School of Education, Health & Society) from 1995 to 1998 and then as Associate Executive Director and General Counsel for the National School Boards Association (NSBA) in Washington, DC and Alexandria, VA from 1998 to 2005.
+She then left Madison, Wisconsin to serve as dean of Miami University's School of Education and Allied Professions (now School of Education, Health & Society) from 1995 to 1998 and then as Associate Executive Director and General Counsel for the National School Boards Association (NSBA) in Washington, DC and Alexandria, Virginia from 1998 to 2005.

-At the NSBA, she led a legal advocacy program on behalf of the nation’s public school boards, a responsibility that included presenting friend-of-the-court briefs and legal strategies before the U.S. Supreme Court and lower courts.
+At the NSBA, she led a legal advocacy program on behalf of the nation's public school boards, a responsibility that included presenting friend-of-the-court briefs and legal strategies before the U.S. Supreme Court and lower courts.
 She also was responsible for the 3,000-member Council of School Attorneys.

-At UW-Madison, Underwood has served as chair of the Department of Educational Administration (1993–94), where she became the first woman to earn tenure in that department; Associate Dean of the School of Education (1994–95);Co-Director of the Wisconsin Center for Education Policy at the Robert M. La Follette Institute of Public Affairs (1990–93) and eventually the first woman to be the Dean of the School of Education.
+At University of Wisconsin–Madison, Underwood has served as chair of the Department of Educational Administration (1993–94), where she became the first woman to earn tenure in that department; Associate Dean of the School of Education (1994–95); Co-Director of the Wisconsin Center for Education Policy at the Robert M. La Follette Institute of Public Affairs (1990–93) and eventually the first woman to be the Dean of the School of Education.
 She served in this role for a decade, from 2005 to 2015.
 She then returned to her faculty position as a tenured professor at UW-Madison in both the School of Education and the Law School.
-She served as interim provost at the University from January 2009 to July 2009.
+She served as interim provost at the university from January 2009 to July 2009.

-From 2017-2019 Underwood served on the Blue Ribbon Commission for School Funding, a bi-partisan legislative and expert commission that was taking a comprehensive look at the Wisconsin public school funding formula.
+From 2017 to 2019 Underwood served on the Blue Ribbon Commission for School Funding, a bi-partisan legislative and expert commission that was taking a comprehensive look at the Wisconsin public school funding formula.

 Underwood is also the Board President for the Wisconsin Alliance for Excellent Schools, the financial arm of the Wisconsin Public Education Network.
 The Network received the prestigious "Friend of Education Award" from DPI in 2018.

 She co-authored several books, including School Law for Teachers (Prentice Hall, 2006), Legal Aspects of Special Education and Pupil Services (Boston: Allyn & Bacon, 1995), and The Principal’s Legal Handbook (Education Law Association, 1993).
 She also writes a monthly column for Phi Delta Kappan, a professional magazine that publishes articles and editorials in the field of education, and has several other publications in Educational Horizons and The Nation, among many others.

-Amicus Briefs in U.S. Supreme Court Cases
+Amicus briefs in U.S. Supreme Court cases

 Underwood has also written amici briefs to the U.S. Supreme Court and argued before the Court in several hallmark cases, including: